nthucurry/gitbook/cloud/azure/solution/waf-survey.md

 - one port to the Internet or your internal network

 # Deploy highly available NVAs (Network Virtual Appliances)
+- To inspect egress traffic from VMs to the Internet and prevent data exfiltration (滲出).
+- To inspect ingress traffic from the Internet to VMs and prevent attacks.
+- To filter traffic between VMs in Azure, to prevent lateral moves of compromised systems.
+- To filter traffic between on-premises systems and Azure virtual machines, if they are considered to belong to different security levels.
+(For example, if Azure hosts the DMZ, and on-premises the internal applications.)

+## HA architectures overview

 # Option
 ## ~~Azure WAF v2~~